 General care and to replace kidney function

-- Peritoneal dialysis – can be used, but in developed countries is less often used for ARF/AKI these days.
+- Peritoneal dialysis – can be used, but in developed countries is less often used for AKI these days.

 Treatments for the cause